icinganalysis/icinganalysis.github.io/content/Fraser.md

 Category: NACA
 tags: thermodynamics

-### _"[LWC] limits have been calculated for a rotating cylinder.., and the results show that rotating cylinder measurements are of limited usefulness and may, in fact, prove entirely misleading as regards both water content and droplet size."_
+### _"[LWC] limits have been calculated for a rotating cylinder..., and the results show that rotating cylinder measurements are of limited usefulness and may, in fact, prove entirely misleading as regards both water content and droplet size."_

 # Fraser, et al., "Thermodynamic Limitations of Ice Accretion Instruments" [^1]